+Find the right solution for your business with our free Fleet Management Buyer’s Guide.

 Seeing the big picture: Investing in the future

 When safety is a top priority for your business, it's important that you have more to rely on than trust to enforce that priority.
 Not long ago—and some would argue it remains today—skepticism ran rampant throughout the transportation industry as technology began to penetrate.
 Most of the conversation centered around what jobs technology might one day take away from drivers or how this new level of oversight would damage valuable trust between owners and operators, leaving little room to discuss how it might improve safety.

 Today, the benefits in terms of safety, cost savings and return on investment (ROI) are much easier to quantify, but business leaders are not taking notice of these changes simply due to financial impacts.
 The data show, overwhelmingly, why implementing a fleet management system is in every business’ best interest when it comes to safety as well as the bottom line, including reduced insurance costs and maintenance spend.
 Top-performing fleets recognize that when each dollar saved is a dollar you can put back into improving your business, the cost is easily justifiable.

 The savings a commercial operation retains by mitigating (or protecting against a false claim using video) even a single accident are enough to offset the cost of installing the latest fleet management technology in preparation for what’s to come in driver-support innovation, including collision mitigation, advanced cruise control and lane assist.
-Investment in bringing businesses up-to-speed now through the implementation of fleet management systems like those available through Verizon Connect is an investment in making upgrades to future tech innovations less disruptive.
+Investment in bringing businesses up-to-speed now through the implementation of quality, reputable fleet management systems like those available through Verizon Connect is an investment in making upgrades to future tech innovations less disruptive.

 Maximizing visibility through technology